pforret/jekyll.forret.com/_posts/2004/2004-06-10-cool-speakers-bose-personalized-amplification-system.md

   * on-stage monitor for the musician
   * on-stage monitor for his/her fellow musicians
   * and PA for the entire venue.That last one is amazing, no need for separate amps + speakers for the audience.
 I would think that in order to cater for the audience, the sound would have to be so loud it would bother the musician, but apparently this is not the case.
-It&#8217;s not the first time [Bose Research has done amazing stuff](http://www.bose.com/controller?event=VIEW_STATIC_PAGE_EVENT&url=/about/milestones/index.jsp).
+It's not the first time [Bose Research has done amazing stuff](http://www.bose.com/controller?event=VIEW_STATIC_PAGE_EVENT&url=/about/milestones/index.jsp).
-    Starting at $1500 however, it&#8217;s not (yet) for me.</li>
+    Starting at $1500 however, it's not (yet) for me.</li>